-Leaving them with a big natural treat to gnaw on is a great way to keep them busy, and there are a surprisingly wide variety of interesting and exotic treats on the market.
-You can choose from deer antlers to ostrich bones to keep your pooch distracted, depending on how adventurous or squeamish you are.
+Leaving them with a big natural treat to chew on is a great way to keep them busy, and there are a surprisingly wide variety of interesting and exotic treats on the market.

 You can also buy toys that require your dog to use their intelligence, such as a Kong, a LickiMat, and hide & slide puzzles.